 The speed of onset of anesthesia is inversely related to the solubility of the gas in blood:

-Onset of anesthesia is also related to pulmonary ventilation, rate ...
+Onset of anesthesia is also related to pulmonary ventilation, rate of pulmonary blood flow, ...